mdn/content/files/en-us/web/javascript/reference/errors/invalid_right_hand_side_instanceof_operand/index.md

 ## What went wrong?

-The [`instanceof` operator](/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) expects the right-hand side operands to be a constructor object, i.e. an object which has a `prototype` property and is callable.
+The [`instanceof` operator](/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) expects the right-hand-side operands to be a constructor object, i.e. an object which has a `prototype` property and is callable.

 ## Examples